The first step to your new renovation is a free Keystone Bathroom survey.

 Using dark colours like grey and black, can give a bathroom more of a contemporary, sleek design, whereas warm colours like browns and reds can make a bathroom appear cosier.
 Light colours, such as white, open up the room and make it appear more spacious.

 If you have a specific theme that you want to stick to, then you can match your colour scheme to the rest of your house.
+Visit our Bathrooms Bristol design page for ideas and inspiration.

 How do you put a colour scheme together?